How can we find new ways to transform conflict in all parts of our lives?

 “On my way home after the DPC Training I came across a conflict between a bus driver and a passenger.
 It was interesting that all the stages of mediation were practiced in a single meeting by me and the conflicting parties.
 Now whenever I see a conflict I feel my responsibility to play my role as a member and facilitator of DPC.”

-This includes GST, 7.5 days tuition, all training materials and all meals over the 9.5 days / 10 nights, and transfers.
+$2750 - This includes GST, 7 full days tuition, all training materials and all lunches, and snacks during training days.

 Registration and payment